Don’t delay a colonoscopy after abnormal results on this test

 Researchers examined data from more than 200,000 veterans between the ages of 50 and 75 who had performed fecal immunochemical tests (FIT) or fecal occult blood tests (FOBT) at home between 1999 and 2010 and had no history of colorectal cancer or inflammatory bowel disease.

 Tests such as the FIT or FOBT screenings look for hidden blood in the stool.
 Depending on the test, they must be performed every one to three years with regular results.
 Abnormal results mean the patient must follow-up the at-home test with a colonoscopy.
-Dr. Liebovich said the use of such tests was on the rise before COVID-19, which only boosted their popularity.
+Dr. Liebovich says the use of such tests was on the rise before COVID which only boosted their popularity.

 Screening colonoscopies are recommended for men and women between the ages of 50 and 75, with those who have certain risk factors such as a family history of colorectal cancer being eligible as young as 45.

-“The key is to get screened because, at the end of the day, colon cancer is preventable.”
+“The key is to get screened because, at the end of the day, colon cancer is preventable,” he says.

 About the Author